weiny2/linux-kernel/Documentation/filesystems/fscrypt.rst

 - The ext4 filesystem does not support data journaling with encrypted regular files.
 It will fall back to ordered data mode instead.

 - DAX (Direct Access) is not supported on encrypted files.
+Attempts to enable DAX on an encrypted file will fail.
+Mount options will _not_ enable DAX on encrypted files.

 - The st_size of an encrypted symlink will not necessarily give the length of the symlink target as required by POSIX.
 It will actually